CloudCredo/mesos-boshrelease/README.md

 ## Road Map

 1. ~~Create Zoo Keeper managed Apache Mesos Cluster~~
-2. Seperate Jenkins and Mesos jobs into separate releases
+2. Seperate all jobs in to seperate Bosh releases
 3. ~~Add Marathon supporti~~
 4. Add Chronos support
-5. Add Storm support - WIP
+5. ~~Add Storm support~~

 ## Disclaimer
 This is not presently a production ready Apache Mesos release.
 This is a work in progress.
 Please raise any issue to chris@cloudcredo.com